xssnick/tonutils-storage-provider/README.md

 Written in pure go, can be compiled for any OS.

-1. Build with `go build cmd/main.go` and start it `./tonutils-storage-provider`, it will generate config.json
+1. Build with `go build -o tonutils-storage-provider cmd/main.go` and start it `./tonutils-storage-provider`, it will generate config.json
 2. Topup provider wallet, address will be shown in output at startup
 3. Run dev version of [tonutils-storage](https://github.com/xssnick/tonutils-storage) from `dev-v04` branch with api enabled `-api ip:port` flag
 4. Configure settings such as tountils-storage api address, space for rent and price in config.json